evoss808/tmucronatum/README.md

        region="422,37,1759,1367">

 ### A Mesoamerican Symbol
 Rising from the banks of streams and riparian edges, the Montezuma cypress, *Taxodium mucronatum*, establishes a presence of strength and beauty that personifies a powerful and enduring people.
-Recognized as the national tree of <span eid="Q96">Mexico</span>, the Montezuma cypress plays a significant role in <span eid="Q13703">Mesoamerican</span> history and culture.
-The tree has many common names depending on the indigenous language of the region where it grows including ciprés, pénjamu, sabino, ahuehuete (Nahuatl), tnuyucu (Mixteca) and yagaguichiciña (Zapotec).[^ref1]
+Recognized as the national tree of <span eid="Q96">Mexico</span>, the Montezuma cypress plays a significant role in <span eid="Q13703">Mesoamerican</span> history and development of indigenous cultures.
+The complexity of ecological systems and topographic conditions throughout the Mesoamerican region facilitated the development of unique forms of government, agriculture, mythology, and science, among others.
+Through its role in mythology and agricultural systems, the Montezuma cypress stakes itself firmly in the narrative as an agent that enabled the growth and stability of some of the world’s most dominant ancient societies.
 <param ve-image url="https://live.staticflickr.com/5315/14223044634_7a2ba99162_b.jpg"
        label="Montezuma cypress line a river bank."
        author="Expeleosierra"